-- Continued development to build confidence and knowledge
+- Continued development within a diverse and professional team to build confidence and knowledge.

 Applicants must be aged 18 years or over at the start of employment and will need to be able to work a shift rota which covers days, nights, weekends and bank holidays.

 Successful candidates will be required to undertake the 5 week training on a full time basis.
 (Monday – Friday 9am-5pm).

 If you do not hear back from us within four weeks of the advert closing date, please assume that you have not been successful at the shortlisting stage.

 The closing date for completed applications is 24th March 2019